 The following separators are approved for installation in Minnesota.
 Only the products listed here may be installed in new or remodeled dental clinics (list shows manufacturer, model, approval date).

 Please note that the Solmetex Hg5 separators listed below are no longer being sold, but the CC-5M Collection Container is available and is approved for use with all installed Solmetex Hg5 separators.
-As of June 29, 2018, the MPCA is reviewing documentation submitted by Solmetex to obtain approval for their new models of amalgam separators.
-When these models are approved, they will be added to the list below with date(s) of approval.

 - Apavia AVTMax Amalgam Separator System (4/10/2015)

 - M.A.R.S Bio-Med LibertyBoss MA0101 (10/6/2015)

 - Metasys ECO II, distributed in the U.S. by Pure Water Development LLC (4/10/2015)

 - Custom systems based on the Rebec Environmental CatchHg 1000 collection system (4/10/2015)